Chemotaxis: History of chemotaxis research

 Although migration of cells was detected from the early days of the development of microscopy by Leeuwenhoek, a Caltech lecture regarding chemotaxis propounds that 'erudite description of chemotaxis was only first made by T. W. Engelmann (1881) and W. F. Pfeffer (1884) in bacteria, and H. S. Jennings (1906) in ciliates'.
 The Nobel Prize laureate I. Metchnikoff also contributed to the study of the field during 1882 to 1886, with investigations of the process as an initial step of phagocytosis.
 The significance of chemotaxis in biology and clinical pathology was widely accepted in the 1930s, and the most fundamental definitions underlying the phenomenon were drafted by this time.
 The most important aspects in quality control of chemotaxis assays were described by H. Harris in the 1950s.
 In the 1960s and 1970s, the revolution of modern cell biology and biochemistry provided a series of novel techniques that became available to investigate the migratory responder cells and subcellular fractions responsible for chemotactic activity.
 The availability of this technology led to the discovery of C5a, a major chemotactic factor involved in acute inflammation.
 The pioneering works of J. Adler modernized Pfeffer's capillary assay and represented a significant turning point in understanding the whole process of intracellular signal transduction of bacteria.

-Bacterial chemotaxis—general characteristics
+Bacterial chemotaxis

 Some bacteria, such as E. coli, have several flagella per cell (4–10 typically).
 These can rotate in two ways: